edoardob90/dayone-to-obsidian/README.md

 status_tags = [ "Draft", "From email" ]

 [metadata]
+ignore = [ "Ignore this field", "And this" ]
+tags = [ "Additional tag 1", "Additional tag 2" ]

+# Extra metadata fields can be added as well
+[metadata.extra]
-up = 'A new metadata field named "up" will be added' note = """
+up = "A new metadata field named \"up\" will be added" note = '''
 This note field can be a
 multiline text.
 It can also contain

 empty lines, if that's what you want.
-"""
-tags = [ "Additional tag 1", "Additional tag 2" ]
+'''
 ```

 ### Metadata formatting